Is The Home Depot Inc. (HD) a Keeper?

-The Home Depot Inc. (NYSE:HD) went up by 0.27% from its latest closing price compared to the recent 1-year high of $420.61.
-The company’s stock price has collected -2.92% of loss in the last five trading sessions.
-Press Release reported 13 hours ago that S&P 500 Buybacks Set A Record High
+The Home Depot Inc. (NYSE:HD) went up by 0.53% from its latest closing price compared to the recent 1-year high of $420.61.
+The company’s stock price has collected 4.32% of gains in the last five trading sessions.
+Press Release reported 15 hours ago that The Home Depot Expands Everyday Military Discount Benefit for All Veterans

 Is It Worth Investing in The Home Depot Inc. (NYSE :HD) Right Now?